 2 1/4 cups flour

 1 cup butter, cold

 1 egg, slightly beaten

 Place fruit in greased 9×13 pan.
 Sprinkle with sugar and cornstarch and stir until mixed.
 In large bowl whisk together all dry ingredients until well blended.
 Cut butter into small chunks and drop into dry ingredients, cut in with a pastry blender or forks.
 After butter is well distributed, stir in beaten egg.
 Mix until crumbly and sprinkle over fruit.
-Bake for 45 minutes or until fruit is bubbling and topping is golden.
+Bake at 350 degrees for 45 minutes or until fruit is bubbling and topping is golden.
 Note: I think I always bake mine a bit longer, you want to make sure the topping is cooked through.
 Cool for a bit and then dig in!
 Store in refrigerator.